Mykolaiv: 21st century

-In February and March 2022, during the Russian invasion of Ukraine, Russian military forces attacked Mykolaiv and placed it under siege.
+In February and March 2022, during the Russian invasion of Ukraine, Russian military forces attacked Mykolaiv and took the city into a semi-encirclement.
 Ukrainian forces barred Russian forces from the city, though Russian artillery continued to shell it.
 By July, half of the pre-war population had left the city.
+The Danish government has invested nearly $250 million to help the city with multiple issues such as construction, education, green energy and vocational training.

 Following a Russian strike against the main waterline connecting Mykolaiv with Dnipro river on 12 April 2022, local inhabitants were left without access to centralized water supply for almost a month.
 Later, water for the needs of the city's population was being procured from local rivers.
 On 7 October 2025 Oleksiy Kuleba, Minister of Communities and Territorial Development of Ukraine, officially reported, that centralized supply of freshwater to the city has been resumed after the completion of a new water pipeline.

 Administrative status

 Mykolaiv is the administrative center of Mykolaiv Oblast (region), as well as that of Mykolaiv Raion.
 It hosts the administration of Mykolaiv urban hromada, one of the hromadas of Ukraine.